plashchynski/crono/README.md

     rails generate crono:install

-It will create a configuration file `config/cronotab.rb`
+It will create a configuration file `config/cronotab.rb` and migration
 Now you are ready to move forward to create a job and schedule it.